ELOÏSE LIKES WRITING: PERSONALITY

 Openness is best when you’re in an environment with:

-- safety, and benefits to exploration and curiosity
+- benefits to exploration and curiosity

 Introversion is best when you’re in an environment with: